IBIC/neuropointillist/README.md

 `--sgeN N` Alternatively, the `--sge` argument specifies to read the data and divide it into `N` jobs that can be submitted to  the SGE (using a script that is generated called, suggestively, `runme`) or divided among machines by hand and run using GNU make.
 If SGE parallelism is used, we assume that the directory that the program is called from is read/writeable from all cluster nodes. **See notes below on running a model using SGE parallelism.**

 `--output` Specify an output prefix that is prepended to output files.
 This is useful for organizing output for SGE runs; you can specify something like `--output model-stressXtime/mod1` to organize all the output files and execution scripts into a subdirectory.
 In addition, the model that you used and the calling arguments will be copied with this prefix so that you can remember what you ran.
-This is modeled off of how FSL FEAT copies the .fsf file into the FEAT directory (so simple and so handy)!
+This is modeled off of how FSL FEAT copies the .fsf file into the FEAT directory (so simple and so handy)! (**required**)

 `--debug debugfile` Write out external representations of the design matrix, the fMRI data, and a function called `imagecoordtovertex`, which maps three-dimensional image coordinates (e.g. from fslview) into a vertex number, to the file `debugfile`.
 This may be useful for development and testing of your model, or troubleshooting problems with the setfiles or covariate files.
+The debugfile will be prefixed by the output prefix.
+See the Vignette for instructions for how to use the debugfile.

 ## Writing the processVoxel function
 This function takes a single value `v` which is a numeric index for a voxel.
 The code should also load any libraries that you need to support your model (e.g., `nlme`).
 Before calling `processVoxel`, the code will have attached to the design matrix, so that you have access to all of the named columns in this matrix.
 Note that we attach to minimize memory copies that might be necessary when running in multicore mode.